 Relaxation and contraction

 The sliding filament mechanism, which also involves myosin and actin filaments, produces tension during contraction, which is transferred to the intermediate filaments.
 They, then, pull on the dense bodies, which are connected to the sarcolemma, resulting in a shortening of the muscle fiber.
 The smooth musculature acts like a corkscrew during contraction.
 It coils into a spiral during contraction and turns in the opposite direction during relaxation.

 Smooth musculature can be shortened and stretched more than other types of musculature.
-Another difference is that the contraction of smooth muscles starts much more slowly and lasts longer than the contraction of a skeletal muscle because calcium needs more time to reach its filaments.
+Another difference is that the contraction of smooth muscles starts much more slowly and lasts longer than the contraction of a skeletal muscle.
+This is true because calcium needs more time to reach the smooth muscle filaments.